 - "general boarding houses" - boarding houses accommodating 5 or more people for “fee or reward”.

-Assisted boarding houses are regulated under the Boarding Houses Act 2012 and the Boarding Houses Regulation 2013 by the Department of Family and Community Services (FACS).
+Assisted boarding houses are regulated under the Boarding Houses Act 2012 and the Boarding Houses Regulation 2013 by the Department of Communities and Justice (DCJ).

 The Act replaced the Youth and Community Services Act 1973 and Licensed Residential Centres Regulation 2010 which used to regulate boarding houses in the past.

 Assisted boarding houses are privately operated accommodation services that provide supported accommodation to a “person with “additional needs”.

 How does the Act define a “person with additional needs”?

 A “person with additional needs” is defined as a person:

 - with a permanent disability, mental illness or aged related frailty, and

 - who requires support with their daily care and living tasks, such as showering, preparing meals, or managing their medication.